tholian-network/stealth/guide/README.md

 The idea is that with this guide developers can implement their own Browser Frontend (or Client or Peer) that can reuse the Stealth Service and its provided APIs or Data.

+Currently, the Repository consists of these important folders:

+- [Base](/base) is a Library (`BASE.mjs`) containing Polyfills for both the Browser and Stealth.
+- [Browser](/browser) is the Web-Based Frontend for Stealth that can be used as a Progressive Web App.
+- [Covert](/covert) is the Test Runner.
+- [Stealth](/stealth) is the Stealth Service (that runs in node.js).

 # Browser Architecture